wolearyc/ramannoodle/docs/source/usage.rst

 .. note::

-   Raman noodle contains functions to help determine which atoms and directions are crystalographically equivalent.
-Documentation on this is coming soon...
+   To fully describe the system, one only needs dielectric models for crystallographically distinct atoms/displacement directions.
+To determine which atoms and displacement directions are distinct, use :py:func:`ramannoodle.SymmetricDielectricModel.print_specification`.

 To set up a dielectric displacement calculation, apply :py:func:`ramannoodle.setup_dielectric_displacement`